epfl-ada/ada-2024-project-mediterranean/README.md

 ## Research questions

-* **How are users and breweries distributed in the datasets we are analyzing?** It's important to consider this distribution when weighing and interpreting the results of the analysis.
+* **How are users and breweries distributed in the datasets we are analyzing?** It's important to consider this distribution when weigthing and interpreting the results of the analysis.

 * **What is the top-rated beer each year for each continent, and which beer ranks as the global favorite?**